Manafort Surrenders To FBI; Indicted In New Phase Of Mueller Inquiry

 Paul Manafort, President Trump's former campaign chairman, has been indicted on federal charges that range from conspiracy against the United States to conspiracy to launder money.
-He's now in federal custody, along with his longtime deputy.
+He was taken into federal custody Monday morning, along with his longtime deputy.

+In a court hearing around midday, both Manafort and his co-defendant, Rick Gates, pleaded not guilty.

+They were released after their hearing, with a $10 million unsecured bond for Manafort and a $5 million unsecured bond for Gates, NPR's Barbara Sprunt reports.
+A hearing has been scheduled for Nov.
+2; meanwhile, the two men, who surrendered their passports to the FBI, must report to the court every day.

-Responding to news that Manafort was under indictment related to how he handled millions of dollars, President Trump said via Twitter, "Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign."
+Responding to news that Manafort was under indictment because of his financial dealings and work on behalf of Ukraine's government, President Trump said via Twitter, "Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign."

 In what has become a familiar theme, the president added, "But why aren't Crooked Hillary & the Dems the focus????"

+Kevin Downing, Manafort's attorney, told reporters that his client's work with Ukraine was "seeking to further democracy" and called financial allegations in the indictment "ridiculous."

-Shortly after that news arrived Monday, the office of Special Counsel Robert Mueller said that a third figure in its investigation of Russia's involvement in U.S. politics, George Papadopolous, has pleaded guilty to lying to FBI agents.
+Shortly after news of Manafort's indictment arrived Monday, the office of special counsel Robert Mueller said that a third figure in its investigation of Russia's involvement in U.S. politics, George Papadopoulos, had pleaded guilty to lying to FBI agents and acknowledged trying to get "dirt" on Hillary Clinton.

 Manafort, 68, surrendered himself to federal law enforcement authorities on Monday morning, a Justice Department source tells NPR's Ryan Lucas, representing a new phase of the investigations into figures from Trump's inner circle.

-Both Manafort and Rick Gates, his former deputy, were indicted by a federal grand jury on Friday, according to a news release from Mueller's office.
-Gates is 45 years old.
+Both Manafort and Gates, 45, were indicted by a federal grand jury on Friday, according to a news release from Mueller's office.

 From a Justice Department statement: